shree665/JsonParser/README.md

 # JsonParser
-This application parse following formatted Json
+This application uses the simple-json-1.1.1.jar library from google to read, parse and write the Json.
+It will parse following formatted Json

 <code>
 [
 {